Definition of Satisfactory Academic Progress (SAP)

 Grades & GPA

 The only grades that meet SAP completion standards are grades for which credit is awarded; A, B, C, D, P & CR (credit).
 Withdrawals and incomplete grades are not passing grades but they are included in attempted units.
-For purposes of SAP, cumulative GPA is calculated: Total grade points from all colleges attended / total grade hours from all colleges attended.
+For purposes of SAP, cumulative GPA is calculated: Total grade points from Jessup / total grade hours from Jessup.
 In order to be meeting SAP, students need to meet the minimum cumulative GPA for their program.

 Withdrawals, incomplete courses, repeating courses, non-credit remedial courses and units transferred in from other colleges have the potential to affect the pace of completion.
 Withdrawals lower the number of successfully completed units.
 Incomplete courses not completed in a timely fashion act essentially as a withdrawal and also lower the number of successfully completed units.
 Repeated courses are counted as attempted each time, but only as completed one time.
 All situations will lower a student’s pace of completion.